Australia’s largest 5G network. Now rolling out in selected areas on selected plans.

 If your child has been cyberbullied, talk to them and encourage them to stay calm and positive.
 It's important for victims to know that they're not responsible for what's happened, and retaliating can escalate the issue.
 Help your child block the cyberbully and remove them from their contacts.
 Report abusive behaviour on the digital platforms your child visits.
 Keep the evidence, so if you need to report it you have copies of the offending text messages, posts or emails.
 Most schools and institutions have policies against cyberbullying, so will work with you to find a solution if you report it.
 Get to know your legal rights by visiting Lawstuff, and of course, if the bullying extends to threats of violence, inform the police without delay.

 The internet is awesome, but there's a bunch of bad stuff out there, just a click away, that you definitely don't want your kids to see.
 That's where parental controls come in handy.
-Check your operating system, search engine, and specific gaming platforms for individual controls to help manage your kids' experience.
+Check your device’s operating system, search engine, and specific gaming platforms for individual controls to help manage what your kids can see and do online.
 There are also ways to monitor activity and implement restrictions on specific devices.
-For our products and services, we recommend Telstra Mobile Protect for mobile devices and Telstra Broadband Protect for your home broadband.
-You can also choose a filter from the industry endorsed Family Friendly Filter scheme.
+We recommend Telstra Device Protect to help keep individual devices safe, and Telstra Broadband Protect for your home broadband.
+You can choose a filter from the industry endorsed Family Friendly Filter scheme.

 If you need help setting some rules, check out our My First Mobile Agreement, which you can download and discuss with your kids.
 Use it as a guide to make your own rules specific to your circumstances and needs.
 Be clear what the consequences are if the rules are broken and ensure they earn the privilege before their rights are returned.